foreverphoenix/the-phoenix-flavour/content/embers/module-1/step-1.md

 If you own any Creation Club content, through AE or otherwise, it will have been redownloaded along with the base game.

 For all intents and purposes, creations are just mods.
 They can interact with mods and cause the same kind of compatibility issues that mods can cause with each other.
-Additionally, you may want to pick and choose from them just like you pick and choose your mods.
+You will likely want to pick and choose from them just like you pick and choose your mods.

 For now I highly recommend removing the creations from your data folder and backing them up elsewhere.
 You will be able to reinstall them later on in a much more convenient and controlled fashion.